Nyubis/mibot/README.md

 Modular IRC Bot

+This is mostly a learning exercise, the primary functionality is to display the title of webpages linked in the chat.

-Mostly a learning exercise, depends on [BurntSushi/toml](https://github.com/BurntSushi/toml).
+This project has a dependency on [BurntSushi/toml](https://github.com/BurntSushi/toml).

-Rename mibot.cfg.example to mibot.cfg and edit it to use.
+Rename `config.toml.example` to `config.toml` and edit it to use.